kennycornellius-collab/DRL-XAUUSD-Bot/README.md

   tiny step counts, to catch pipeline bugs in seconds instead of after a multi-hour real run.

-Results from this corrected process are pending a full re-run; the table above will be replaced once available.
+Results from this corrected process are in the Corrected Results section above.

 ---